-Looking at the application before this court, the applicant in his affidavit has clearly indicated that he had sufficient reasons based on illegality.
-It is clear from the affidavit and other records that the applicant has clearly stated that the District court decision was based in illegal decision.
+Looking at the application before this court, the applicant in his affidavit has clearly indicated that he had sufficient reasons based on his sickness and illegality in the decision of the land tribunal.
+It is clear from the affidavit and other records that the applicant has clearly stated that the land tribunal decision was based in illegal decision and besides that sickness delayed him from appealing against such decision within time.

-My perusal from the records especially affidavit and submission have revealed that the applicant has established that there are sufficient reasons as indicated under paragraphs 3, 4, 5, 6, 7, 8, 9, 10 and 11 of his affidavit.
+My perusal from the records especially affidavit and submission have revealed that the applicant has established that there are sufficient reasons as indicated under paragraphs 4, 5, 6, 7, 8 and 9 of his affidavit.

 Indeed, the question as to what it amounts to "sufficient cause" was underscored in REGIONAL MANAGER TANROADS KAGERA VS RUAHA CONCRETE CO LTD (supra), where the court observed the following:- "What constitutes sufficient reasons cannot be laid down by any hard or fast rules.
 This must be determined by reference to all the circumstances of each particular case.
-This means the applicant must place before the court material which will move the court to exercise judicial discretion in order to extend time limited by rules" (emphasis supplied).
+This means the applicant must place before the court material which will move the court to exercise judicial discretion in order to extend time limited by rules"(emphasis supplied).